hansfbaier/adat-usb2-audio-interface/README.md

 FPGA based USB 2.0 High Speed audio interface featuring multiple optical ADAT inputs and outputs

 ## Status / current limitations
-* enumerates as class compliant audio device on Windows and Linux (Mac OS not tested).
+* Enumerates as class compliant audio device on Windows and Linux (Mac OS not tested).
 2 and 32 channel modes.
-* audio input and output seems to work glitch free.
+* Audio input and output seems to work glitch free.
-* only 48kHz sample rate supported
+* Only 48kHz sample rate supported
-* integrated USB2 high speed logic analyzer works
+* Integrated USB2 high speed logic analyzer works
-* runs without dropouts with FlexASIO with a buffer size of 32 samples (0.67ms latency)
+* Runs without dropouts with FlexASIO with a buffer size of 32 samples (0.67ms latency)
-* has a hardware roundtrip latency (USB out -> ADAT out -> cable -> ADAT in -> USB in) of 2-3 USB2 microframes which is about 0.25ms to 0.375 ms
+* Has a hardware roundtrip latency (USB out -> ADAT out -> cable -> ADAT in -> USB in) of 2-3 USB2 microframes which is about 0.25ms to 0.375 ms
-* both headphone DACs on the board work now.
+* Both headphone DACs on the board work now.
 In two channel mode, they are both wired to channels 0/1.
   In 32 channel mode DAC1 is wired to channels 0/1 and DAC2 to channels 2/3
+* Both USB PHYs now are operational.
+USB1 has access to all ADAT I/Os.
+  USB2 enumerates as a 4-channel sound card which sends/receives audio to/from USB1

 ## Hardware
 The current board design is a custom development board,